Global19-atlassian-net/iODKbook2/AlgLin/source/introduction_fundamental-concepts.rst

 * :math:`\,z\,=\,2\,x\,+\,2\,y\quad`
   (one of the vectors can be expressed linearly by the remaining two).

-Both above conditions are mutually equivalent and suffice it to ascertain only one of them.
+Both above conditions are mutually equivalent and it suffices to ascertain only one of them.

 **Example 2.** :math:`\ `